nakul1010/Air-Quality-Index/README.md

 ## Demo

 ## Motivation
-Many website available on internet doesn't predict future air quality instead gives current date AQI the aim of the app is to predict AQI of locality based on certain factors.
+Many website available on internet does not predict future air quality instead gives current date AQI the aim of the app is to predict AQI of locality based on certain factors.
 Air pollution can cause both short term and long term effects on health and many people are concerned about pollution in the air that they breathe.

 ## Data Collection